arnavgautam/TreeHacks2015/Demos/Demo-BuildingRealWorldCloudApps/Demo.md

 	</appSettings>
 	````

-1. Scroll down to the **system.identityModel** section and update the **audienceUri** value with your custom Windows Azure Active Directory audience uri.
+1. Scroll down to the **system.identityModel** section and update the **audienceUri** value with your custom Microsoft Azure Active Directory audience uri.

 	````XML
 	 <system.identityModel>